zor-cell/JavaWebAssembly/README.md

 A brief overview of how this repository can be used.

 ### Java Compilation
-Compile .jar file:\
+An overview of how the Java source files can be compiled to a .jar file that is used in WebAssembly.

+#### IntelliJ .jar file compilation
-The _.idea_ folder is present in the repository on purpose, as it includes preconfigured build configurations for building artifacts that compile all source code files to the _webapp/lib_ folder where it is used in WebAssembly.
+The _.idea_ folder is present in the repository on purpose, as it includes preconfigured build configurations for building artifacts that create a new .jar file in the _webapp/lib_ folder.

-Alternatively, the .jar file can be compiled like this:\
+Go to _Build -> Build Artifacts -> Rebuild_ in IntelliJ settings.

+#### Terminal .jar file compilation

+Compile java class files with Java 8:\
+`~/JavaWebAssembly: javac -source 1.8 -target 1.8 -d out src/code/*.java`

+Compile java class files to .jar file:\
+`~/JavaWebAssembly: jar cfm webapp/lib/JavaWebAssembly.jar src/META-INF/MANIFEST.MF -C out .`

 ### Development Server
 Start a local HTTP development server in the _webapp_ directory: